alexandremlucas/project-2-log-analysis/README.md

 ## Understanding the project

-The PostgreSQL database contais fictional data from a news website.
+It was provided a PostgreSQL database containing fictional data from a news website.

-The sample database constists in three tables:
+This sample database constists in three tables:

 * **articles**: contains the publicized articles with its details
 * **authors**: contains the author data and its bio